 No Picture

 Carolina Connection – Feb.
 1, 2020

 The spread of the Coronavirus is disrupting studies for college students worldwide.
 As many as 45% of U.S. college students are food insecure, but some face a stigma that makes it hard for them to seek help.
-UNC trustees approve the creaction of an Asian-American Center.
+UNC trustees approve the creation of an Asian-American Center.
 There’s a growing trend of college students running for public office.
 Students protest a planned campus appearance by “Food Babe” blogger Vani Hari.
 Acclaimed opera singer Lucia Lucas, a powerful voice for transgender rights, appears in Chapel Hill.

+No Picture